750 Participants Needed

 The trial information does not specify whether participants need to stop taking their current medications.
 It is best to consult with the trial coordinators for specific guidance.

-Is the COACH program safe for children?
+What prior data suggests that the COACH intervention is safe for children?

 This trial is for children with obesity, particularly from low-income, minority, and rural communities who often lack access to evidence-based treatments.
 It aims to include families in the intervention process.